D00mch/BehavioRule/README.md

 # BehavioRule
-The way to set up CollapsingToolbarLayout in CoordinatorLayout with custom Behavior
+The way to set up a CollapsingToolbarLayout in the CoordinatorLayout with a custom Behavior

 You can read about it on [habr.com](https://habr.com/post/426369/) (in Russian).